ything is so comfortable, that sleeping at Grootbos is one of the highlights of a visit to this estate.

 Before heading out for the afternoon activity we made our way back to the swimming pool to test the various chairs and couches and straight away we were brought a pitcher of tap water.
 It is this attention to detail that makes a place worth visiting.
 We sat under the umbrella for a bit just soaking up the view.
 The pool deck has loungers and there is a basket with towels, sunblock, caps and sunglasses.
 Tea and coffee is served at all hours and when we left we stopped off at Forest Lodge to take a look, and to have a final cup of coffee.
 We were not charged for this which was a wonderful gesture.
 The bar service is also available at all times and the cost is added to your bill without you having to sign for anything.

 Baby sitting is available by arrangement from 7pm at a cost of R60/hour until 11pm and R80/hour thereafter.
 Grootbos also offer a courier service as well as facilities for faxing, emailing and internet.
 There is also a postal service and messages will be taken on your behalf.
-There is a selection of DVD’s on offer to use in the lodges which I did not look at.
+On offer is a selection of DVD’s to use in the lodges which I did not look at.
 There is wifi at Grootbos which my PlayBook could locate, but I was unable to logon as we were not provided with a login password.
 I didn’t need the wifi so I did not call up to reception but it would be a nice touch to have been given the information when we checked in.

 Given that Grootbos offers many guided activities all the staff are trained in First Aid which I find very impressive.
 There has clearly been an investment in staff training and the staff work at both lodges on a rotation basis.